 An effort was made in the mid- 90’s to begin to try to recover these fish and it’s amazing what a little focus towards recovery can do for a fishery.
 Today Summer Chinook fishing on the Columbia River is a very viable and enjoyed run by people of the region and the story appears to be getting better.
 Current returns seem to hover between 60 and 100,000 which provides fishermen on the Columbia River with great opportunities for the prized fish.
 After many years of trying, the tribes in the upper river have been allowed to super charge this run with new fish production that will benefit us all.

 The Colville Tribes are now taking Summer Chinook returns to the next level with the construction of the Chief Joseph Hatchery.
 This is a state of the art hatchery designed to use native brood to create a very robust run of hatchery responsible Summer Chinook.
 The end result is more fish for everyone and I’m very excited about the future of this fishery.

 Both an Oregon and Washington fishing license works when fishing the Columbia River.
-You’re welcome to call me at 503.680.6809 or email me with questions or to simply book a trip.
+You’re welcome to contact me with questions or to simply book a trip.